StoglRobotics-forks/ma_demos/README.md

 * *kuka_kr_16*: Consist of a basic demonstration of the ros2_control concepts on the kuka kr 16 robot (forward_position_controller and joint_trajectory_controller).

 ## How to use:
+If you are just interested how to start the demos themselves have a look below under the [quickstart](https://github.com/StoglRobotics-forks/ma_demos#quickstart) section.
+### Installation:
 1. Update system:
     ```
     sudo apt update